An ancient 4,800-year-old Great Basin Bristlecone Pine, the Methuselah Tree grows high in the White Mountains of eastern California.

 Named, obviously, after the Biblical figure that lived for 969 years, the Methuselah Tree grows in the Methuselah Grove, which is in Inyo National Forest's "Forest of Ancients," where it is surrounded by other ancient trees.
 The exact location of the tree, though, is kept secret to protect it against vandalism.

 When Edmund Schulman and Tom Harlan took samples from the famous tree in 1957, they discovered it was 4,789 years old.
-It is estimated that the tree germinated in 2832 BCE, making Methuselah the oldest known living tree and non-clonal organism in the entire world.
+It is estimated that the tree germinated in 2832 BCE, making Methuselah one of the oldest known living trees and non-clonal organism in the entire world.
 A germination date of 2832 BCE makes Methuselah older even than the Egyptian Pyramids.
 It has just a bit longer to hold old until it is older than Prometheus, another bristlecone specimen that was 4,844 years old when accidentally destroyed in 1964.

 Upon visiting the tree, Robert Mohlenbrock, a professor of botany at Southern Illinois University at Carbondale, thought "that any organism that lived longer than the norm had to have optimal conditions going for it ... that would mean moderate temperatures, shelter from extreme weather, and plenty of moisture and nutrients."
 He was wrong.
 Methuselah lives in a nasty place - for a tree.
 There are just patches of soil at the tree's extreme elevation and fierce winds blow.
+The Bristlecone Pine is perfectly adapted to the semi-arid boreal climate in which it lives.